 Pu-erh tea originated in Southwestern China's Yunnan Province over 2000 years ago.

-There are two types of Pu-erh: Sheng Pu-erh (Raw Pu-erh) and Shu Pu-erh (Ripe Pu-erh).
-Shu and Sheng Pu-erh are both made from a sun-dried tea, Saiqing Mao Cha.
-After the fermentation and roasting process, pu-erh tea is often aged for many years, resulting in its bold, mellow flavor, as well as its iconic dark color.
+In brief, there are two types of Pu-erh: Sheng Pu-erh (Raw Pu-erh) and Shou Pu-erh (Ripe Pu-erh).
+Shu and Sheng Pu-erh are usually made of Camellia sinensis var. assamica.
+After the fermentation and roasting process, farmers age pu-erh tea for many years.
+Consequently, this results in its bold, mellow flavor, as well as its iconic dark color.

 Pu-erh Tea For Digestion

-When anything is fermented, there is a variety of micro-organisms that are born to aid our bodies.
-Pu-erh is no exception.
-The micro-organisms that live in our fermented friend Pu-erh help increase the healthy bacteria in our stomachs and intestines, in turn benefiting our digestion.
+Naturally, when anything is fermented, there is a variety of micro-organisms that are born to aid our bodies.
+Hence, pu-erh is no exception.
+The micro-organisms that live in our post-fermented friend Pu-erh help increase the healthy bacteria in our stomachs and intestines.
+In turn, benefiting our digestion.

 Furthermore, it helps break down oily and fatty foods.
-It is no wonder that Pu-erh is often served at Dim Sum restaurants around Hong Kong and China to balance all the delicious but greasy foods.
+It is no wonder that there is a tradition of serving Pu-erh at Dim Sum restaurants around Hong Kong and China.
+In order to balance all the delicious but greasy foods.

 Pu-erh Tea In Traditional Chinese Medicine

-Pu-erh is widely used in Traditional Chinese Medicine to drive toxins out of our body.
-It is a cooling tea (yin), which means it helps to balance the heat (yang) in our bodies.
-An excess of heat in our body usually results in inflammation.
+Doctors widely use Pu-erh in Traditional Chinese Medicine to drive toxins out of our bodies.
+Indeed, it is a cooling tea (yin), which means it helps to balance the heat (yang) in our bodies.
+On the other hand, an excess of heat in our body usually results in inflammation.

 Pu-erh is embodied with earth energy and helps ground.
-When comparing to a light, fresh, vegetal, and floral green tea, Pu-erh is on the complete opposite side of the spectrum.
+When comparing to a light, fresh, vegetal, and floral green tea, Pu-erh, especially Shu Pu-erh, is on the complete opposite side of the spectrum.
 It is robust, thick, earthy, woody, and extremely mellow.
 It warms our stomachs and helps connect us with the ground underneath.

-For some people, the caffeine content and sharpness of a fresh green tea is too much for early mornings.
+For some people, the caffeine content and sharpness of fresh green tea is too much for early mornings.
 For those, we recommend drinking some Pu-erh tea.
 The enzymes help to wake up the stomach, body, and mind gently.
+Just bear in mind to have a snack before your first cup of Pu-erh for the day.

 Other Significant Pu-erh Tea Benefits

-As Pu-erh ages, it stores up higher amounts of a component called Lovastatin, which is responsible for lowering bad cholesterol levels in the body, while increasing good cholesterol.
+As Pu-erh ages, it stores up higher amounts of a component called Lovastatin.
+This is responsible for lowering bad cholesterol levels in the body, while increasing good cholesterol.

 The micro-organisms that grow as a result of the wet fermentation process that Pu-erh goes through help to remove certain toxins from our blood.